Shō Taikyū: Succession and legacy

 Taikyū died in 1460 with no recorded cause of death; his remains were taken to Goeku and placed in a form of tomb usually reserved for victims of leprosy.
 Many of his close allies went into hiding under the reign of his successor, Shō Toku, suggesting that Taikyū may have been killed or overthrown.
+Taikyū's remains were moved several times.
+Since 1910, they have been housed at a mausoleum in Fusato, Nanjō, near Furi's tomb.

 Toku is recorded in official histories as Taikyū's third or seventh son.
 Due to the chaotic beginnings of his reign, Smits theorizes that he may have been an unrelated pirate leader who took the throne in order to monopolize Chūzan's trade connections.
 His rule is described in the official histories as tyrannical, leading to his death (possibly via a coup d'état) and the enthronement of Kanemaru, who took the name Shō En and founded the Second Shō dynasty.

 Both the official histories of the Ryukyu Kingdom and the (Omoro Sōshi) depict Taikyū positively, likely due to his connections with Kanemaru.
 Taikyū reportedly sheltered the refugee peasant Kanemaru and appointed him as the harbourmaster of Naha and the lord of Uchima.
 Smits theorizes that his biography may have been embellished by the official histories, and that Kanemaru may have already been the lord of Uchima and simply allied with Taikyū.
 Taikyū is given the divine name Nanoshiyomoi in the 18th century history Chūzan Seifu.